 - A Bachelor’s degree and/or 3-5 years of relevant experience working with youth/adults in a human service agency

 - A strong passion for tobacco control work with young people, and ideally some experience working with youth is preferred.

 - Ability to work a flexible schedule, including some early mornings, some evenings, a few hours weekly on Sunday evenings, and at least five full weekend days per year.

-- Comfortable speaking to small and large groups, ideally to youth audiences.
+- Comfortable speaking to and/or training small and very large groups, ideally to youth audiences.

 - Excellent organizational and communication skills.